PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_google_azure/README.md

 # Use Case: PacketFabric Cloud Router with Google and Azure

-This use case builds a PacketFabric Cloud Router between Google Cloud Platform and Microsoft Azure CLoud.
+This use case builds a PacketFabric Cloud Router between Google Cloud Platform and Microsoft Azure Cloud.
 Terraform providers used: PacketFabric, Azure and Google.

 ![Deployment Diagram](./images/diagram_cloud_router_google_azure.png)